josev2046/Vimeo-Bulk-Chapter-Creation-from-CSV/README.md

 The script works as follows:

-1.  **Certificate Handling (Potentially):** It attempts to find a valid SSL certificate bundle on the system.
+1.  **Certificate handling, where needed:** It attempts to find a valid SSL certificate bundle on the system.
 This is often necessary in environments with proxy servers or firewalls that intercept SSL traffic.
-2.  **CSV Processing:**
+2.  **CSV processing.
+The script does the following CSV processing:**
     * It opens and reads the provided CSV file.
     * For each row in the CSV:
         * It extracts the `video_filename` column, which is assumed to contain the Vimeo video ID.